mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 JuMP.objective_function(analysis.method.jump)
 ```

-JuliaGrid also stores the objective function in a separate variable, which can be accessed by referring to the variable `analysis.objective`.
-In this variable, the objective function is organized in a way that separates the quadratic and nonlinear components of the objective function.
+The objective function is stored in the variable `analysis.objective`, where it is organized to separate its quadratic and nonlinear components.

 ---